arvindrameshwar/arvindrameshwar.github.io/about.md

 ### As Short Conference Papers

-1. V. Arvind Rameshwar, Anshoo Tandon, Abhay Sharma, "**Optimal tree-based mechanisms for differentially private approximate CDFs**," accepted to the Cyber Security and Privacy Workshop at the International Conference on Communication Systems and Networks (COMSNETS) 2025. [[arXiv full version](https://arxiv.org/abs/2409.18573)]
+1. V. Arvind Rameshwar, Anshoo Tandon, Abhay Sharma, "**Optimal tree-based mechanisms for differentially private approximate CDFs**," in Cyber Security and Privacy Workshop at the International Conference on Communication Systems and Networks (COMSNETS) 2025. [[arXiv full version](https://arxiv.org/abs/2409.18573)]

 2. Vivian Papadopoulou, V. Arvind Rameshwar, Antonia Wachter-Zeh, "**How Many Noisy Copies of a Sequence are Needed on Average for Exact Reconstruction?**," in 2024 IEEE Information Theory Workshop (ITW), Shenzhen, China.